beeware/briefcase/docs/en/reference/commands/convert.md

 The branch of the cookiecutter template repository to use for the project.
 If not specified, Briefcase will attempt to use a template branch matching the version of Briefcase that is being used (i.e., if you're using Briefcase 0.3.14, Briefcase will use the `v0.3.14` template branch when generating the app).
 If you're using a development version of Briefcase, Briefcase will use the `main` branch of the template.

+### `--template-hash <hash>`

+The expected commit hash of the cookiecutter template, in the form `sha1:<hexdigest>` (e.g. `sha1:e8082ea4d3310d7605e12f4ab1fa7ff7b637b974`).
+If a template or template branch is specified and a hash is provided, Briefcase will verify the hexdigest of template matches this hash, and raise an error if the hash doesn't match.
+If no hash is provided, a warning will be displayed.

 ### `-Q <KEY=VALUE>`

 Override the answer to a prompt with the provided value.